Public skating programs are free of charge for the community and no registration is required.

-Note: The City does not provide skates or assisting devices.
+The City does not provide skates or assisting devices.

 View Public Skating Sessions online here.

-Public Skating Schedule – Winter 2025
+Public Skating Schedule – Fall 2025

-Parent-Tot Skates
+Parent-Tot Skate

 Children 5 years or